-Pre-requisite: MAN418 / MHM410/529
+Pre-requisite: MAN401 or MAN418, MHM401 or MHM529

 MHM603 Health Ethics, Law and Jurisprudence

 This course highlights about the concept of ethical, legal and medical regulations of various Health industries of Pakistan.
 The course has cover various topics related to rights of patients, rules and regulations of health organizations physicians malpractices, work's compensation, certificate of death, etc. The course enables students to implement legal, ethical and medical knowledge into real life practices.